haraldng/omnipaxos-website/content/en/blog/demo/index.md

 homepage: false
 ---

 In this post, we will demonstrate how to use OmniPaxos to build a simple distributed database.
 As seen in the Figure below, we will go from a single server database service to a distributed setup with multiple servers replicating the database.
-OmniPaxos will act as the replicated changelog for the distributed database that provides a single execution order for all replicas so that they remain consistent.
+OmniPaxos will act as the **replicated changelog** for the distributed database that provides a single execution order for all replicas, so they remain consistent.

 ![overview](images/overview.png)

-Currently, the client and server are executed in separate docker containers and communicate using [TCP sockets](https://doc.rust-lang.org/std/net/index.html).
+Currently, the client and server are executed in separate docker containers and communicate over [TCP sockets](https://doc.rust-lang.org/std/net/index.html).
 The client sends a ``KVCommand`` (Put, Get, Delete) to the server which applies the change to its RocksDB instance and replies the client.

-In the replicated version, the server handling the request will instead first append the `KVCommand` to the `OmniPaxos` log.
-All servers will continuously read from the log and apply each committed entry to their database.
+In the distributed version, servers cannot directly apply a ``KVCommand`` to its database, because if servers get clients requests and apply them in different order, the database will become inconsistent across the servers.
+Instead, a `KVCommand` must first be appended to the `OmniPaxos` log, which will order all requests into a single log and replicate it on all servers.
+All servers will then continuously read from the `OmniPaxos` log and apply the changes in the same order to remain consistent.

 There are three main things to implement:
 - [OmniPaxos as the database changelog](#omnipaxos-changelog): How to construct and interact with the ``OmniPaxos`` log containing `KVCommand` entries.